-- There are two fundamentally different approaches in the design of instruction sets for modern computers: - Reduced Instruction Set Computer (RISC) - Each instruction occupies one word in memory. - Arithmetic and logic operations can be performed only on operands in the processor registers. - \rightarrow Complexity and the types of instructions can be reduced. - \rightarrow The premise that higher performance can be achieved. - Complex Instruction Set Computer (CISC) - Each instruction may span more than one word in memory. - Arithmetic and logic operations are not just limited to operands in the processor registers. - \rightarrow More complicated operations can be designed.
+• There are two fundamentally different approaches in the design of instruction sets for modern computers:

+1) Reduced Instruction Set Computer (RISC)

+- Complexity and the types of instructions can be reduced with the premise that higher performance can be achieved. - Each instruction occupies one word in memory. - Arithmetic/logic operations can be performed only on operands in the processor registers.

+2) Complex Instruction Set Computer (CISC)

+- More complicated or powerful instructions can be designed. - Each instruction may span more than one word in memory. - Arithmetic/logic operations can be performed not only on operands in the processor registers (but also operands in the memory).